X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 flags are set, based on the resultant value.

-INC is useful for reading strings and operating on large areas of memory, especially ith indirect and indexed addressing modes.
+INC is useful for reading strings and operating on large areas of memory, especially with indirect and indexed addressing modes.

 [[Opcodes](#instructions-by-opcode)] [[By Name](#instructions-by-name)] [[By Category](#instructions-by-category)]